Selective sorting

 Trays, tins, aerosols, deodorants, hairspray, cans, syrup cans, etc.

-Food waste should be disposed of in the dedicated composting bins that will shortly be installed in the break areas.
-Clean glass is generally disposed of in specific glass containers, and clean paper goes into the paper recycling bins.
+Food waste should be disposed of in the dedicated bio-waste collection points that will soon be installed in break areas and near food dispensers.

-Waste that cannot be recycled must be disposed of in the bins for non-recyclable waste.
+Waste that cannot be recycled (tissues, paper towels, etc.) must be disposed of in the bins intended for non-recyclable waste (black bins), which are left in all university toilets.

-- Flatten packaging and bottles lengthways (instead of squeezing them) and leave the caps on (they can be recycled too!).
+- Flatten plastic and cardboard packaging and leave the caps on (they can be recycled too!)

 - There's no need to wash your packaging before sorting it - just empty it well.

 - Do not put your sorted packaging in plastic bags.
-They must be placed loose in your bin or voluntary collection point.
+They should be placed loose in your bin or voluntary drop-off point.

 - Do not tear or crease paper before sorting.